-[47] The learned SAR was guided by the two Court of Appeal authorities of Sumathy Subramaniam v.
-Subramaniam Gunasegaran & Another Appeal [2018] 2 CLJ 305 (CA) and Lembaga Kumpulan Wang Simpanan Pekerja

-D v.
-Edwin Cassian Nagappan [2020] 1 LNS 226 (CA) which in essence held that where there is more than one judgment debtor in a judgment, their liability is joint if the judgment does not set out that their liability is joint and several.
+[47]The learned SAR was guided by the two Court of Appeal authorities of Sumathy a/p Subramaniam v Subramaniam a/l Gunasegaran and Anor [2018] 2 CLJ 305 CA and Lembaga Kumpulan Wang Simpanan Pekerja v Edwin Cassian Nagappan [2020] 1 LNS 226 CA which in essence held that where there is more than one judgment debtor in a judgment, their liability is joint if the judgment does not set out that their liability is joint and several.

-[48] Under the doctrine of stare decisis, this court would generally be bound to dutifully follow the ratio of these cases particularly that of Edwin Cassian (supra) as the factual matrix therein is rather similar.
-It is to be noted immediately that in both Sumathy (supra) and Edwin Cassian, delay in challenging the quantum of the judgment debt demanded was not an issue.
+[48]Under the doctrine of stare decisis, this Court would generally be bound to dutifully follow the ratio of these cases particularly that of Edwin Cassian as the factual matrix therein is rather similar.
+It is to be noted immediately that in both Sumathy and Edwin Cassian, delay in challenging the quantum of the judgment debt demanded was not an issue.

-- [49] In fact, in Sumathy, the Court of Appeal referred to s.
-3(2) of the Bankruptcy Act 1967 (IA 1967) and said that before a judgment debtor can raise a dispute that the amount stipulated in the BN exceeds the amount actually due and owing, "the judgment debtor is required to notify the judgment creditor within the time prescribed", (see para.
-[9] of the CA judgment) and relied upon the Court of Appeal authority of J Raju M Kerpaya v.
-Commerce International Merchant Bankers Bhd [2000] 3 CLJ 104 where it - G was decided that:
+[49]In fact, in Sumathy, the Court of Appeal referred to section 3 (2) of the Bankruptcy Act 1967 (IA 1967) and said that before a judgment debtor can raise a dispute that the amount stipulated in the BN exceeds the amount actually due and owing, "the judgment debtor is required to notify the judgment creditor within the time prescribed", (see para [9] of the CA judgment) and relied upon the Court of Appeal authority of J Raju M Kerpaya v Commerce International Merchant Banker Bhd [2000] 3 CLJ 104 where it was decided that:

-A debtor who seeks to challenge a bankruptcy notice on the ground that the amount specified therein exceeds the amount actually due, must act in accordance with proviso (i) to section 3(2) of the Act.
-Hence, he must, within the time prescribed in the bankruptcy notice give notice in writing to the creditor that he disputes the validity of the notice on the ground that it mistakenly claims an amount larger than that lawfully due.
+"A debtor who seeks to challenge a bankruptcy notice on the ground that the amount specified therein exceeds the amount actually due, must act in accordance with proviso (i) to section 3(2) of the Act.
+Hence, he must, within the time prescribed in the bankruptcy notice give notice in writing to the creditor that he disputes the validity of the notice on the ground that it mistakenly claims an amount larger than that lawfully due."

-[50] Just as in Sumathy, no issue was taken in Edwin Cassian on the delay in challenging the accuracy of the amount demanded unlike the instant case where there is an astounding delay of more than six years.
+[50] Just as in Sumathy, no issue was taken in Edwin Cassian on the delay in challenging the accuracy of the amount demanded unlike the instant case where there is an astounding delay of more than 6 years.

-[51] At the risk of repetition, in the event, this court erred in holding that a failure to comply with the statutory timeline provided in s.
-3(2) of the IA 1967 to dispute the amount due does not bar the judgment debtor from challenging the amount due, the factual matrix that obtain in Edwin Cassian would be rather similar to the instant case.
+[51]At the risk of repetition, in the event, this Court erred in holding that a failure to comply with the statutory timeline provided in section 3 (2) IA 1967 to dispute the amount due does not bar the judgment debtor from challenging the amount due, the factual matrix that obtain in Edwin Cassian would be rather similar to the instant case.

-[52] In Edwin Cassian, premised upon a consent judgment against three defendants, the judgment creditor initiated bankruptcy proceedings against one of the judgment debtors, Edwin Cassian, demanding for the full amount under the judgment.
+[52]In Edwin Cassian, premised upon a consent judgment against three defendants, the judgment creditor initiated bankruptcy proceedings against one of the judgment debtors, Edwin Cassian, demanding for the full amount under the judgment.
 The consent judgment was silent as to whether the liability of the three judgment debtors was to be joint and several.
 The Court of Appeal held that as a starting point, a consent judgment is a contract between the parties (see para [11] of the CA judgment).

-[53] The respondent in the instant case accepts that a consent judgment is a contract and had himself cited the Court of Appeal authority of Lee Heng Moy & Ors v.
-Pacific Trustees Bhd & Ors [2016] 6 CLJ 368 in support of this principle (encl.
-31, p.
-4, para.
-13).
+[53] The Respondent in the instant case accepts that a consent judgment is a contract and had himself cited the Court of Appeal authority of Lee Heng Moy & Ors v Pacific Trustees & Ors [2016] 6 CLJ 368 in support of this principle (Encl 31 p 4 para 13).